aiven/devportal/docs/products/postgresql/howto/monitor-database-with-datadog.rst

 Enable monitoring
 -----------------

-You can individually enable DataDog Database Monitoring for the specific :doc:`Datadog Metrics </docs/integrations/datadog/datadog-metrics>` integration for Aiven for PostgreSQL®, by configuring the ``datadog_dbm_enabled`` parameter.
+You can individually enable Datadog Database Monitoring for the specific :doc:`Datadog Metrics </docs/integrations/datadog/datadog-metrics>` integration for Aiven for PostgreSQL®, by configuring the ``datadog_dbm_enabled`` parameter.
 Repeat this action for every Datadog Metrics integration for Aiven for PostgreSQL®, which you plan to monitor.

-Using the :doc:`Aiven CLI </docs/tools/cli>`, you can obtain the DataDog Metric integration you want to monitor and enable it using the ``datadog_dbm_enabled`` configuration parameter.
+Using the :doc:`Aiven CLI </docs/tools/cli>`, you can obtain the Datadog Metric integration you want to monitor and enable it using the ``datadog_dbm_enabled`` configuration parameter.
 For example:

 * Find the UUID of the Datadog Metrics integration for a particular service:
 ::